axibase/atsd/installation/ubuntu-debian-offline.md

 zlib1g_1%3a1.2.8.dfsg-2+b1_amd64.deb
 ```

-Copy the `dependencies` directory to the target machine where ATSD will be installed.
+Copy the `dependencies` directory to the target server where ATSD will be installed.

 Install dependencies.